Ultimovacs has an extensive development program with five phase II studies in five different indications including more than 650 patients:

 DOVACC – Ovarian cancer

 The trial is designed to evaluate Ultimovacs’ proprietary UV1 cancer vaccine in combination with AstraZeneca’s durvalumab, a PD-L1 checkpoint inhibitor and its PARP inhibitor, olaparib, the maintenance therapy for BRCA-mutated, advanced ovarian cancer.
 The trial will be conducted at more than 40 hospitals in as many as 10 European countries.
-The Company expects to treat the first patient around mid-year 2021.
-Topline data on the primary endpoint is expected in 2023.
+The first patient was enrolled in December 2021.
+Top line data on the primary endpoint has been expected in 2023.
 It is too early to discern a clear trend in the timeline of patient recruitment.
 Ultimovacs will review the guidance and expects to give an update with the Q4 2022 report.

 The second-line maintenance study will enroll patients with high-grade BRCA-negative ovarian cancer after partial or complete response following the second round of chemotherapy.
 The study includes three arms treating a total of 184 patients.
 The first arm will enroll 46 patients receiving the PARP inhibitor olaparib.
 The 46 patients enrolled in the second arm will receive olaparib and the checkpoint inhibitor durvalumab.
 The third arm will include 92 patients that will receive Ultimovacs’ UV1 vaccine in combination with both AstraZeneca drugs.
 The primary endpoint is progression-free survival (PFS) in the treatment arm with PARP inhibitor olaparib monotherapy, versus PFS in the triple combination treatment arm.
 Under the terms of the collaboration, Ultimovacs will provide its UV1 vaccine and AstraZeneca will provide the PD-L1 and PARP inhibitors for the study.